 2021

-Michelle Jaffé interviews assume vivid astro focus, Hairy What, Hairy How?, Tibor de Nagy Gallery, NY
+Michelle Jaffé interviews assume vivid astro focus, Hairy What, Hairy How?
+Tibor de Nagy Gallery, NY

 2019

-Connie Lewallen: Bill Berkson's A Frank O'Hara Notebook, Tibor de Nagy Gallery, NY
+Connie Lewallen reads from Bill Berkson's A Frank O'Hara Notebook,Tibor de Nagy Gallery, NY

 Ken Butler performs Voices of Anxious Objects at Tibor de Nagy Gallery, NY